pivotal/docs-tap/tap-gui/plugins/application-accelerator-git-repo.hbs.md

 # Creating an Application Accelerator Git repository in Tanzu Application Platform GUI

-This topic describes how to enable and use Git repository creation in the Application Accelerator plug-in.
+This topic describes how to enable and use the GitHub repository creation in the Application Accelerator plug-in.

 ## <a id="overview"></a> Overview

-The Application Accelerator plug-in uses Backstage Git providers integration and the authentication mechanism to retrieve an access token and interact with the provider API to create Git repositories.
+The Application Accelerator plug-in uses the backstage GitHub provider integration and the authentication mechanism to retrieve an access token.
+Then it can interact with the provider API to create GitHub repositories.

 ## <a id="supported-providers"></a> Supported Providers